rage/java-programming/data/part-9/2-interfaces.md

 cart price: 8

 buttermilk: 1
-maito: 3
+milk: 3
 cart price: 11

 </sample-output>

 <!-- Eli ensin koriin lisätään maito ja piimä ja niille omat ostos-oliot.
 Kun koriin lisätään lisää maitoa, ei luoda uusille maidoille omaa ostosolioa, vaan päivitetään jo korissa olevan maitoa kuvaavan ostosolion kappalemäärää. -->
 So in the example above, we first added milk and buttermilk and they get their own Item-objects.
-When more milk is added to to cart, instead of adding new items we increase the quantity in the item representing milk.
+When more milk is added to to the cart, instead of adding new items we increase the quantity in the item representing milk.

 <!-- <h2>Kauppa</h2>